MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval: Results

 \subsection{MCERF Framework Results}

 Our proposed Multimodal ColPali Enhanced Retrieval and Reasoning Framework introduces several architectural innovations over the baseline RAG approaches evaluated in DesignQA.
 While DesignQA's Llamaindex RAG implementation retrieves top-15 most relevant chunks using cosine similarity, MCERF employs ColPali's vision-language retrieval and specialized pipelines.
 We evaluate five MCERF variants using GPT-4o and GPT-5-mini as backbone models, comparing their performance against DesignQA's \textit{RAG} and \textit{AllRules} baselines.
 Due to API cost constraints and being consistent with DesignQA's evaluation methodology, each configuration was evaluated once on the full dataset.
 The result is presented in Table~\ref{tab:mllm_results}.
-MCERF achieves an average accuracy of 0.79 across all tasks, representing a 41.1\% improvement over the best baseline RAG (0.56).
-The framework not only closes the performance gap between simple RAG and AllRules approaches but surpasses \texttt{GPT-4o-AllRules} in most cases.
-The best-performing variants are task-dependent: \texttt{GPT-5-MCERF-Hybrid} excels at Retrieval, \texttt{GPT-5-MCERF-HighReasoning} at Definition and Presence, and \texttt{GPT-5-MCERF-Vision2Text} at Dimension and Functional Performance.
+MCERF achieves an average accuracy of 0.793 across all tasks, representing a 32.6\% relative improvement over the best baseline RAG (0.598).
+The framework not only closes the performance gap between simple RAG and AllRules approaches but surpasses \texttt{GPT-4o-AllRules} in most cases by using specialized variants.
+The best-performing variants are task-dependent: \texttt{GPT-5-MCERF-Hybrid} excels at Retrieval, \texttt{GPT-5-MCERF-Main}/\texttt{GPT-5-MCERF-SelfConsistency} at Compilation, \texttt{GPT-5-MCERF-HighReasoning} at Definition and Presence, and \texttt{GPT-5-MCERF-Vision2Text} at Dimension and Functional Performance.